 SCCM CMG Prerequisites

-Listed below are important requirements or prerequisites for SCCM CMG:
+Listed below are important requirements or prerequisites for setting up CMG in SCCM:

-- First of all you need an Azure Subscription to host the cloud management gateway.
-It can be either in Global Azure cloud or Azure US Government cloud.
+- To host the cloud management gateway, you must first have an Azure subscription.
+It can be either in the Global Azure cloud or the Azure US Government cloud.

 - Customers with a Cloud Service Provider (CSP) subscription need to use SCCM version 2010 or later with a virtual machine scale set deployment.

-- If you are deploying SCCM CMG, you need a Subscription Admin.
-To integrate the site with Azure AD for deploying the CMG using Azure Resource Manager, you need a Global Admin.
+- If you are deploying CMG, you need a subscription admin.
+To integrate the site with Azure AD for deploying the CMG using Azure Resource Manager, you need a global admin.

 - The SCCM service connection point should be in online mode before setting up cloud management gateway.